CNN hosts were threatened by man falsely insisting Trump won in 2020: ’Triggered over and over again by accurate news’

 Stelter wrote on CNN.com after the hearing that it was “clear from the evidence that Lemke was triggered over and over again by accurate news reports about Trump losing.”

-“As he admitted in court on Monday, he thought he was a part of something bigger, a crusade to keep Trump in power,” Stelter said.
+“As he admitted in court on Monday, he thought he was a part of something bigger, a crusade to keep Trump in power,” Stelter wrote.
 “The Big Lie led him to threaten brothers, and mothers, and fathers, and even kids.”

 Lemke is one of several people charged with threatening public figures in the wake of the 2020 presidential election.
-A Proud Boys supporter pleaded guilty in August to threatening Democratic Sen. Raphael G. Warnock of Georgia on social media in January.
+A supporter of the Proud Boys, a far-right group with a history of violence, pleaded guilty in August to threatening Democratic Sen. Raphael G. Warnock of Georgia on social media in January.
 And a California man was arrested in January after federal investigators say he made pipe bombs in a plot to attack Democrats to keep Trump in power.

 Proud Boys supporter pleads guilty to threatening Democratic Sen. Raphael Warnock: ‘Dead men can’t pass laws’